-The disadvantage of installing solar panels in Tennessee is that there are almost no state or utility-based incentives.
-Also, there is no state-mandated net metering policy, so you are not guaranteed to be compensated if your solar system produces excess energy.
+The disadvantage of installing solar panels in Tennessee is that there aren’t any state-wide or utility-based incentives.
+On top of that, there’s no mandated net metering, meaning you aren’t guaranteed compensation for any excess energy your system produces.

 This solar calculator requires you to input your address, utility company, your average monthly power spend - it tells you: